 - Cultural awareness and sharing opportunities

 IYLEP aims to cultivate strong adult-youth partnerships and to develop advocates and supporters of youth in Iraq.
-Each program includes several Iraqi adult mentors that participate in the leadership and cultural exchange activities, while also supporting the youth participants and staff throughout the program.
+This year we will have 15 Iraqi adult mentors that participate in the leadership and cultural exchange activities, while also supporting the youth participants and staff throughout the program.
 Responsibilities include:

 - Monitor and support the participants’ healthy, safety, and participation